The Ball 60 Racing Engine

 According to Tom Pearson, the main business of the B&D Racing Engine Laboratory was the development and manufacture of race components for full-sized engines.
 Their flagship product was a conversion of the 44 cubic inch (721 cc) Crosley CoBra automobile engine (does anyone remember that?!?) for full-scale hydroplane racing.
 These small motorcycle-sized four-cylinder overhead-camshaft engines were greatly favored for hydroplane racing on account of their remarkably light weight (133 lbs. with flywheel and all accessories) combined with good output and durability.
 In many respects they were well ahead of their time.

 However, Hank Ball clearly had an interest in models, to the extent that he was eventually motivated to enter the model racing engine field himself.
 The initial model of the Ball 60 appeared in 1946, with limited production continuing into 1948.
 The instruction sheet claimed that this engine was the result of “15 years of research on model racing engines”.
 If this claim was true, the development of the engine would have started in 1931, some 7 years prior to the appearance of the first recognized purpose-built model racing engine, the 1938 A.C.
 Special.
-This claim appears to require substantiation, a requirement which is highly unlikely to be met at this late point in time!
+The claim thus appears to require substantiation, a requirement which is highly unlikely to be met at this late point in time!

 There is one straw in the wind in this regard.
 The only practicable application for model racing engines in the early 1930’s would have been tethered hydroplanes.
 This branch of the modelling hobby was then well established, with most successful practitioners building their own engines out of necessity given the absence of any commercial racing engines at the time.
 Hank Ball’s later demonstrated interest in full-sized hydroplanes raises the distinct possibility that this stemmed from an earlier interest in models.
 If Ball was in fact a model hydroplane racer in earlier years, he may very well have begun his model engine development career when he claimed to have done so.